 Dysfunctional politics can create the toxic work environment previously described.
 Employees who practice dysfunctional politics often make others desire to leave the organisation.
 Implement these 5 tips to deal with dysfunctional workplace politics.

 Staff welfare is sometimes overlooked by organisations.
-Company leaders tend to be laser-focused on getting employees to deliver results that they neglect the human element of each employee.
+Company leaders tend to be so laser-focused on getting employees to deliver results that they neglect the human element of each employee.
 Does this sound familiar?

 Other features can be added based on your organisation’s unique needs.
 The aim is to cultivate an environment where all employees feel comfortable.

-Don’t be a disheartened
+2. Don’t be disheartened by workplace politics

-This tip applies if you’re at the managerial level in the organisation.
+This tip particularly applies if you’re at the managerial level in the organisation.
 Your team must be able to trust you.
 Therefore, opportunities must be created for all employees to be clear about what’s happening in the organisation and the goals and objectives that need to be met.